Create your role's brief & scan 10 candidates for free.

 Operational validity for predicting job performance, structured vs unstructured interview.
 Sackett, Zhang, Berry, Lievens (2022).
 Journal of Applied Psychology.

 Most teams settle for one, or neither.
-Korture builds the structured interview and reads where a candidate's energy lands, on every role you open.
+Korture builds the structured interview and reads where a candidate's interest lands, on every role you open.

 01 / 05